What Is a Voice AI Agent? How It Works and Real Use Cases

 Frequently Asked Questions

-What is the latency of a Bolti voice AI agent?
+What is the difference between a voice AI agent and an IVR?

-How much does it cost to run a voice AI agent on Bolti?
+How fast does a voice AI agent respond?